-Enrollment Deposit - All Students \$200
+Enrollment Deposit - All Students 1 \$100

-Security Deposit - Non-resident Students \$100
+Security Deposit - All Students 2 \$100

-Security Deposit - Resident Students \$400
+Housing Security Deposit - Residence Hall 3 \$400

+Housing Security Deposit - Apartments \$850

-Housing Deposit \$100
+Housing Reservation Deposit 4 \$100

-&lt;sup>1 The enrollment deposit serves as a confirmation of a student's plan to enroll and is applied toward charges on the student account for the upcoming semester.
+1 The enrollment deposit serves as a confirmation of a student's plan to enroll and is applied toward charges on the student account for the upcoming semester.
 Deposits are due by May 1 for the fall semester, November 1 for the spring semester, and within ten days of acceptance for students who have been accepted after the deposit deadline.
 Deposits are only refundable if a request is made in writing to the business office prior to the due date.